2007 Toronto International Film Festival: Midnight Madness

+Vanguard

 Canada First!

 The Canada First! programme features first or second time Canadian film directors and established Canadian filmmakers who have not previously appeared in the festival.
 Eight films were selected to appear in the festival.

 Stéphane Lafleur's directorial debut Continental, a Film Without Guns won the Citytv Award for Best Canadian First Feature Film and a CDN$15 000 bursary.